alinaitkin/TrackMaven.github.io/content/setting-up-https.md

 ## Conclusion

 With this article, I hope I cleared some of the air around setting up HTTPS on your server.
-It shouldn't be this scary thing that you have been putting off, but something that should take an hour out of your day and protect your users for the life of your application.
+HTTPS shouldn't be a scary thing you have been putting off but rather something that you should spend an hour of your day on to best protect your users for the life of your application.

 ## Further Reading and Resources